External diffusion limited aggregation on a spanning-tree-weighted random planar map: Liouville quantum gravity and the one-sided mated-CRT map

 \subsection{The one-sided mated-CRT map: two equivalent definitions}

 We now introduce a particularly useful random planar map with the half-plane topology called the \emph{one-sided mated-CRT map}.\footnote{It is possible to define a one-sided mated-CRT map associated to each $\gamma \in (0,2)$, but we will define the one-sided mated-CRT map as the one associated to $\gamma = \sqrt{2}$.} Like the spanning-tree-weighted random planar map, the one-sided mated-CRT map is in the $\sqrt 2$-LQG universality class.
 However, it can be defined directly in terms of continuum objects, namely, a $\sqrt{2}$-quantum surface and an independent space-filling SLE$_8$.
-This feature makes the one-sided mated-CRT map more tractable than spanning-tree-weighted random planar maps since one can study it using LQG and SLE techniques.
+This allows us to use LQG and SLE techniques to prove quantitative estimates for graph distances in the one-sided mated-CRT map---estimates that we cannot prove directly for spanning-tree-weighted random planar maps.
 The exponents $\chi$ and $d$ both arise in the context of the one-sided mated-CRT map, and it is this model that we will analyze in our proof of Theorem~\ref{thm-chi}.

 There are actually two equivalent definitions of the one-sided mated-CRT map: one in terms of a pair of Brownian motions, and one in terms of LQG and SLE.
 We will use both of these definitions in the paper since this will allow us to analyze distances in the one-sided mated-CRT map using both Brownian motion techniques and tools from LQG and SLE theory.
 We first give the definition in terms of Brownian motions.